kclibrarian/kclibrarian/README.md

 # Hi, there! &#9995;
 ## About Me
 I like finding solutions and improving user experiences.
-When tech is done well, the user rarely has to think about it.
-This is the goal!
-I do the thinking so the user can enjoy the product.
+When a site is done well, you rarely have to think about it.
+This is my passion-creating well-planned apps so you can enjoy the content.

+For years, I designed sites for teachers and students in the library.
+I studied site architecture and usability with real-time user research groups and modified the front end to improve usability.
+Now, as a Full Stack Developer, I look forward to improving front and backend programs to create applications everyone enjoys using.

 LaunchCode graduate with HTML, CSS, Java, Javascript, Angular, Spring, and SQL experience.